LuckyJimJD/CivilProcedure/_cases/OttowaTwp_NewPar_I.md

 This contention, which is both conclusory and non-responsive, likewise does not establish whether the amount in controversy exceeds $75,000.

 A defendant that removes a case to federal court ordinarily “need include only a plausible allegation that the amount in controversy exceeds the jurisdictional threshold,” but such an allegation will not suffice if “questioned by the court.” _Dart Cherokee Basin Operating Co., LLC v.
-Owens_, 135 S. Ct.
+Owens,_ 135 S. Ct.
 547, 554 (2014).

 “When the amount in controversy is questioned, the defendant must provide evidence to support its allegation that the lawsuit involves an amount in controversy meeting the jurisdictional threshold.” _Dykema v.
-Jo–Ann Stores, LLC_, 2016 WL 2752891, *2 (W.D.
+Jo–Ann Stores, LLC,_ 2016 WL 2752891, *2 (W.D.
 Mich.).
 The defendant must prove, by a preponderance of the evidence, that the case satisfies the amount-in-controversy requirement. _Northrup Props., Inc. v.
-Chesapeake Appalachia, L.L.C._, 567 F.3d 767, 769–70 (6th Cir.
+Chesapeake Appalachia, L.L.C.,_ 567 F.3d 767, 769–70 (6th Cir.
 2009).

 I question the defendants’ allegation, principally because it identifies only the value of their construction project, rather than the cost of making that project comply with the Township zoning code.